marwahaha/YourFairShare_MVC/README.md

 CRUD actions for Bills and Tennats

 Auto Calculate Bills evenly
-Abilty to "opt out" of Specific bills (IE: Pet/child expenses shouldnt be paid by roomates)
+Ability to "opt out" of Specific bills (IE: Pet/child expenses shouldnt be paid by roomates)